JetBrains/Qodana/topics/shl-architecture.md

 <!-- Figure 1 needs to be provided here -->

 If deployed on a single Linux server, %premlite% contains several containerized services.
-Each service saves its state in a remote component that can be either a PostgreSQL database or an S3-compliant Object Storage. %product% services communicate between each over through RabbitMQ queues.
+Each service saves its state in a remote component that can be a PostgreSQL database. %product% services communicate between each over through RabbitMQ queues.

 %premlite% does not have a user management module.
 It relies on an external identity provider